Kanban boards that support your workflows and give users an easy way to move a task to other phases

 One con of Kissflow is that the application is internet-access dependant, meaning there is no way to use the software offline, which may be inconvenient for some (like users with inconsistent internet service).

-Kissflow starts at $360/month for up to 20 users and offers a free demo.
+Kissflow starts at $149/month for up to 30 users and offers a 7-day free trial.

-Process Street is a process-driven tool that adapts well to BPMS workflow strategies.
-While Process Street doesn’t offer as much as other BPMS tools in terms of analytics and reporting, it’s a good fit for teams with document-driven workflows.
-The free plan welcomes an unlimited number of users, which is a nice trade-off for being feature-lite in some areas.
+Process Street is a process-driven tool that adapts well to simple workflow strategies.
+While Process Street doesn’t offer as much as other BPM software tools in terms of analytics and reporting, it’s a good fit for teams with document-driven workflows.
+The free plan welcomes an unlimited number of users, which is a nice trade-off for being feature lite in some areas.

-Process Street’s approach to BPMS breaks up workflow management into three chunks: handling documentation (creating, exporting, and embedding procedure documents and templates), running trigger-based workflows (for random events initiated by a trigger, such as client onboarding), and programming scheduled tasks that run on an automated schedule.
+Process Street’s approach breaks up process management into three chunks: handling documentation (creating, exporting, and embedding procedure documents and templates), running trigger-based workflows (for random events initiated by a trigger, such as client onboarding), and programming recurring tasks that run on an automated schedule.
 Its drag-and-drop task manager makes it easy for anyone to use.

 With many tools for process documentation and workflow automation, it’s a good choice for teams who want a streamlined process framework without a maze of features to get lost in.